Patrick Reed: PGA Tour

-2019

 In August 2019, Reed won the Northern Trust at Liberty National Golf Club near New York City.
 This was the first leg of the 2019 FedEx Cup Playoffs.

-2020

 In February 2020, Reed won his second World Golf Championship when he won the WGC-Mexico Championship at the Club de Golf Chapultepec.
 Reed shot a final round 4-under 67 to win by one shot over Bryson DeChambeau.

-2021

 In January, Reed won the Farmers Insurance Open at Torrey Pines Golf Course in La Jolla, California.
 Reed won by five strokes after a final round 4-under 68.

 In August, Reed was admitted to hospital having been diagnosed with bilateral pneumonia which forced him to miss the first two FedEx Cup Playoff events.
 He returned to action in early September at the Tour Championship in the hope that by proving his fitness he might gain a captain's pick for the Ryder Cup; he finished the tournament in 25th place.
 When the 12-man USA team was announced by Steve Stricker the following week, Reed, who had finished 11th in the points standings, was not selected.

-2022
+LIV Golf

 On June 11, 2022, it was announced that Reed had joined LIV Golf.
 On June 29, it was confirmed that he had resigned from the PGA Tour.